What kind of cattle do you raise?

 A family of 4 eats an average of 4 pounds of beef per week which equals a half order in one year.

-The amount of freezer space required for a half order is 8 cubic feet and 16 cubic feet per a whole order.
+The amount of freezer space required for a quarter order is 4 cubic feet, half order is 8 cubic feet and 16 cubic feet for a whole order.
 Vacuum-sealed beef lasts at least one year in your freezer.

 Click here to see cuts of beef in a whole and half order.